Skip to main content

 note

 Flows can consist of multiple methods.
 For example, a login flow can have the password and oidc methods.
-Flows can be completed by only one method at a time.
+Flows can be completed by just one method at a time.

 Browser vs native apps

-The type of the application that consumes Ory APIs through its UI directly determines which API endpoints must be called and, as a result, what security measures are applied.
+The application that consumes Ory APIs through its UI directly determines which API endpoints must be called and, as a result, what security measures are applied.

 • Browser applications are apps with which users interact through their web browsers.
 Two common types of browser applications are server-side rendered apps (SSR) and single-page apps (SPA).
 Since the application is rendered in the browser, the communication between the user that interacts with the app and Ory must be secured.
 This is achieved by setting a CSRF cookie and token.